New York-based alto saxophonist Tim Berne (1954)

 the twelve-minute Manatee Woman).

-This recording documents the most abstract aspect of Berne's art.
+This recording shows the most abstract aspect of Berne's art.

 The intelligence is still as luminous as on the first Science Friction album,